Send a Handwriting Sample for Guided Review

 What This Page Is Not

-• This page is not meant for long diagnosis-style reporting, decorative handwriting judging, or random guess-based advice without seeing the writing clearly first.
+• This page is not meant for medical diagnosis, therapy reporting, decorative handwriting judging, or random guess-based advice without seeing the writing clearly first.

 Why Many People Prefer to Send a Writing Sample First